-Why I put $5 a Month into a Retirement Account.
+Why I put $5 a Month into a Retirement Account

 I’ve been working on building an emergency fund.
-Unfortunately there have been a lot of setback which means that its taking me a really, really long time.
+Unfortunately there have been a lot of setbacks which means that its taking me a really, really long time.
 I don’t make a lot of money so putting money way is very, very hard.
 Putting money into a retirement account is not really happening right now.
 Yet, I still put $5 a month in.
 Why do I do that, you ask?

 Well, many years ago I was lucky enough to receive advice when I took my first job that I was smart enough to actually follow.
 At the time, I was fortunate enough to be living at my parent’s house rent-free so my expenses were really low and although my first job wasn’t paying tons I didn’t have to spend most of it.
 I met my personal finance teacher from high school who told me: Max out a Roth IRA as soon as you can.
 So I did.
 So I took her advice and saved up pretty quickly to open my Targeted Retirement account from Vanguard (a pretty basic and simple approach for anyone who is looking for a simple retirement account).
 Once the account is open with the initial minimum amount, you can deposit as little as you want (assuming you haven’t maxed it out- no worries there!).
 Most accounts have a pretty large initial balance so you would need to save up for that first.